mtconnect/template_to_latex/README.md

 Templates
 ---------

 Following are the Templates defined.
-Please refer to examples in `templates/newcontent_1.6`.
+The usages and examples can be found in `templates/`.
+For more detailed examples, refer to `templates/newcontent_1.6`.

-* glossaryEntryTemplate
+* Glossary Entry Template
   To add or update a term in the Glossary.

-* newSectionTemplate
+* New Section Template
   To add or update a section.

-* kindTemplate
+* Kind Template
   To add or update a row entry in a Table.
   * Can also be done using `newSectionTemplate`

-* componentTemplate
+* Component Template
   To add or update a Component.
   * Can also be done using `newSectionTemplate`

-* compositionTemplate
+* Composition Template
   To add or update a Composition.
   * Can also be done using `newSectionTemplate`

-* eventTemplate
+* Event Template
   To add or update a dataitem type of category = EVENT

-* sampleTemplate
+* Sample Template
   To add or update a dataitem type of category = SAMPLE